farisayouub/US_Accidents/README.md

 US-Accidents can be used for numerous applications such as real-time accident prediction, studying accident hotspot locations, casualty analysis and extracting cause and effect rules to predict accidents, or studying the impact of precipitation or other environmental stimuli on accident occurrence.

 # Exploratory Data Analysis
-Here we explore some of the most interesting trends in our data.
-Please refer to [our notebook](https://github.com/pard187/pard187.github.io/blob/master/Final_Project_Gormley_Giffin_Johnston_Saleh.ipynb) to explore more profound Data Analysis findings and relatively successful Machine Learning models.

 ## The number of accidents in each US states
 The bar plot in figure (1) displayed the whole US states which covers 49 states as y-axis and the count that represents the number of accidents that occurred in each state as x-axis.
 The bar plot is sorting from the highest number of accidents going to the lowest number, we can see that California is ranking as the top states with the largest number of accidents which is 730744.
 And   South Dakota in the end with the lowest number of accidents which is 217.

 <p align="center">
     <img src = "Picture7.jpg" alt = "Fig. 1.
 The number of accidents in  each US states ">
 </p>